 If you don’t fit into any of those categories, or your job involves many multidisciplinary fields, examine your daily workflow and write down all the applications you use.
 For each application, try to find an equivalent app for the iPad Pro that will allow you to work comfortably as you do on your laptop.

-Here, “comfortably” is the key word.
+“Comfortably” is the key word here.
 You need to not only be able to do everything you do with your laptop, but you need to be able to make it fast and easily.
-If it takes you one hour to do something that you will do in just two minutes on your MacBook, forget about the iPad Pro…
+If it takes you one hour to do something that you will do in just two minutes on your MacBook, the iPad Pro is not a real alternative for you…

 Order, Order, And Then Some More Order